bearBoy80/hono-dev-doc/docs/guides/rpc.md

----
-title: RPC
-description: Use Hono's RPC feature to share API specifications between the server and the client.
----
 # RPC

 The RPC feature allows sharing of the API specifications between the server and the client.

 First, export the `typeof` your Hono app (commonly called `AppType`)—or just the routes you want available to the client—from your server code.

 By accepting `AppType` as a generic parameter, the Hono Client can infer both the input type(s) specified by the Validator, and the output type(s) emitted by handlers returning `c.json()`.

 > [!NOTE]
 > At this time, responses returned from middleware are [not inferred by the client.](https://github.com/honojs/hono/issues/2719)

 > [!NOTE]
 > For the RPC types to work properly in a monorepo, in both the Client's and Server's tsconfig.json files, set `"strict": true` in `compilerOptions`.
 [Read more.](https://github.com/honojs/hono/issues/2270#issuecomment-2143745118)

 ## Server